 Anorexia nervosa is an eating disorder characterized by an obsessive desire to lose weight, often leading to starvation or over-exercising.
 Since pregnant mothers need more nutrition, anorexia during pregnancy can lead to several complications for themselves and the baby and may even be life-threatening.

 People with anorexia tend to feel fatter than they really are.
-In short, their weight is often below the average BMI.
+Most times, their weight is even below the average BMI.
 Still, they perceive themselves to be overweight and therefore cut down on their calories further.